2003–04 Port Vale F.C. season: Cup competitions

-In the FA Cup, Vale risked humiliation in a 2–2 draw with non-league Ford United at Vale Park.
-In the replay, Vale had led 1–0 before a last minute equalizer took the game into extra time.
+In the FA Cup, Vale risked humiliation in a 2–2 draw with non-League Ford United at Vale Park.
+In the replay, Vale had led 1–0 before a last minute equaliser took the game into extra time.
 Despite having substitute Ian Armstrong's sent off, the "Valiants" escaped the lottery of the penalty shoot-out when on 114 minutes Ford scored an own goal.
-However, in the Second Round they were still eliminated by a non-league club, when Scarborough's Ashley Sestanovich scored an 80th-minute winner at Vale Park.
-This meant Scarborough knocked Vale out of the second competition of the season despite playing two leagues below the Vale.
+However, in the second round they were still eliminated by a non-League club, when Scarborough's Ashley Sestanovich scored an 80th-minute winner at Vale Park.
+This was the first time a League side had been beaten twice in the same season by the same non-League opponents.

 In the League Cup, Vale faced First Division Nottingham Forest.
-They held Forest to a goalless draw, but were eliminated 3–2 in the subsequent penalty shoot-out.
+They held Forest to a goalless draw but were eliminated 3–2 in the subsequent penalty shoot-out.

-In the League Trophy, Vale travelled to the McCain Stadium, where they were defeated 2–1 by Conference club Scarborough.
+In the Football League Trophy, Vale travelled to the McCain Stadium, where they were defeated 2–1 by Conference club Scarborough.